Hematite Pendant Wire Wrapped .925 Sterling Silver

 Hematite Pendant Wire Wrapped in .925 Sterling Silver Round Wire

 This rich and attractive stone is a uniform dark metallic gray in color.
 Versatile, it wears well with almost any color of clothing, but better with gray than brown based color tones, and better with darker than lighter colors.
 It is also a nice match with most earth tone colors.
-A consistent dark metallic color gives appeal to a purist view; but a non-standard shape and sloped face make this stone more suitable for an artistic view..
+A consistent dark metallic color and rather consistent high dome face gives appeal to a purist view; but a non-standard shape also makes this stone quite suitable from an artistic view..

-Description: dark metallic gray; oval teardrop shaped, opaque stone wrapped in 22 gauge sterling silver wire.
+Description: dark metallic gray; very rounded triangle, nearly shaped, opaque stone wrapped in 22 gauge sterling silver wire.

 Pattern: Little to none.

 Contour: Smooth, high dome, near half circle face.

 Polish: High gloss, brilliant.

 Treatment: None; natural stone, smoothed and polished only.